-As shared by the Health Science Authority (HSA), among more than 113,000 individuals who have received the Pfizer-BioNTech vaccine, there were 432 adverse event reports of side effects.
+According to Health Science Authority (HSA)’s Safety Updates on COVID-19 Vaccines, more than 7,567,466 doses of the approved vaccines have been administered.
+Out of which 9,403 (0.12%) suspected adverse events were reported and only 389 (0.005%) were classified as serious adverse events.
 Most of these reports were for regular symptoms such as injection site pain and swelling, fever, headache, fatigue, body aches, giddiness, nausea and allergic reactions (such as itch, rash, swelling of eyes/lip).
 These symptoms generally resolved on their own within a few days.

 As MOH also highlighted in their media release, “the benefits of getting vaccinated to protect oneself from the effects of severe COVID-19 disease and its complications far outweigh the risk of any potential adverse events known to be associated with vaccination.”

 According to MOH’s parliamentary statement, 102 cases out of 267 applications have received financial assistance (totalling $451,000) under the scheme, s of 25 June 2021.

 What The Vaccine Injury Financial Assistance Programme (VIFAP) Covers Us For?